 Select the master and target projects to be synchronized for the current data type mapping.
 By default, the common projects are selected.

 To set a project mapping, click the Change project pair button for the data type rule, or select projects in the Edit Connection Type Rule window.

 Caution: Do not repeat the same project selection in the data sections as in the common projects.
 Doing so can lead to data duplication and other synchronization errors.

 - Define filters on the data types to limit the synchronization to a subset of items.
 In the Edit Connection Type Rule window, click a Sync Criteria link for the master or target.
 For details, see Build a query.

-- Define values that will be assigned to fields during their synchronization.
+- Define values to be assigned to fields during their synchronization.
 In the Edit Connection Type Rule window, click a Calculated Value link for the master or target.
 For details, see Define calculated values.